umanni/Fullstack-Developer/README.md

 These one are required.
 Not doing one of them will invalidate your submission.
 - You must write down a README in English explaining how to build and run your app.
 - The Frontend must  have a framework Bootstrap, Foundation, MDL or any other frameworks, remember you are here as a Fullstack not a backend developer.
-- You must use channels to update all realtime related stuff (counters on Admin Dashboard, import progress, etc)
+- You must use realtime related stuff (counters on Admin Dashboard, import progress, etc)
 - You must treat errors accordingly.
-- You must use comeonin and guardian to authenticate Users.
+- You must use a open source lib to authenticate Users.
-- And, of course, if you're doing this test, we assume that you have knowledge of git (clone, commit, push, pull, fetch, rebase, merge, stash), and be acquainted with github niceties such as Pull Request based  workflows.
+- And, of course, if you're doing this test, we assume that you have knowledge of git (clone, commit, push, pull, fetch, rebase, merge, stash), and be acquainted with github niceties such as Pull Request based on workflows.
 # What we're expecting to see:
 - Use SASS to your CSS;
 - .gitignore, .dockerignore
 - A proper way to manage app configuration
-- Last 2 versions for Browser support
+- Consider multiple Browser support ex: Edge, Chrome, Firefox and Safari.
 - Organize & optimize your code and images
 - Form validation (frontend validation included)
 - Tests with at least 90% coverage